 - a statement indicating financial need in respect of the costs of attending the congress.

-The committee on awards will assess candidates’ written work.
+The IPSA Committee on Organization, Procedures and Awards (COPA) will assess candidates’ written work.

 Applications are to be sent :